msavin/SteveJobs/DOCUMENTATION.md

 ### Jobs.start

 `Jobs.start` allows you start all the queues.
-This runs automatically unless `autoStart` is reconfigured through `Jobs.configure`.
+This runs automatically unless `autoStart` is set to `false`.
 If you call the function with no arguments, it will start all the queues.
 If you pass in a String, it will start a queue with that name.
 If you pass in an Array, it will loop over the items in it, and treat them like a string.

 ```javascript
 // Start all the queues